ocean-tracking-network/biologging_standardization/templates/fields/argosSemiMinor.md

 ## Definition
 Length of semi-minor axis of error ellipse provided by CLS/Argos.
-Defaults to NA if Least-Squares Data
+Defaults to NA if Least-Squares Data.

 ## Format
 Meters